litestar-org/litestar/docs/usage/0-the-starlite-app.md

 ## Logging

 Another thing most applications will need to set up as part of the application startup is logging.
-Although StarLite does not configure logging for you, it does come with a convenience `pydantic` model called `LoggingConfig`, which you can use like so:
+Although Starlite does not configure logging for you, it does come with a convenience `pydantic` model called `LoggingConfig`, which you can use like so: